 A while back, link83 hacked up the Dreamcast BIOS.
 Not only did he make it regionfree, he also inserted the 3D bootup animation from the Dreamcast Development Unit BIOS.

-Have a look at the startup animation which has been hacked into the BIOS, it’s from a DC Dev machines and looks great :-)
+Have a look at the startup animation which has been hacked into the BIOS, it’s from a DC Development Kit.

 Why perform this mod?
 Well you’ll end up with a Dreamcast which is different to most others, plus it will be truly region free, the current 4 wire modchips need you to switch the console off and back on again if swapping between different region discs.
 This one skips ALL region checking.